 Live Lobsters From Fisherman’s Wharf Gloucester

 During what is now my weekly visit to Fisherman’s Wharf Gloucester, I made an impulse buy.
 The plan was to get a pound of their day-boat 10/20 sea scallops, which at $15/pound is nearly impossible to pass up.
-However the wharf has been advertising on their Facebook page, a limited supply of lobsters from the off-shore lobster boats at $8 a pound.
+However the wharf has been advertising on their website, a limited supply of lobsters from the offshore lobster boats at $8 a pound.
 It wasn’t listed on the menu board, but when it comes to fish markets, especially places like Fisherman’s Wharf Gloucester that deal in wholesale…all you gotta do is ask.

 The nice girls at the new seafood truck instructed me to pull over while someone went over to the wharf and weighed me out a two-pounder, my ideal lobster size.

 Imagine that: I just got an offshore caught, two-pound lobster for $16!
 Compare that to the ever-rising price of a CHOICE-grade ribeye steak and makes you wonder why we all aren’t eating lobster once a week.

 Of course, I got the scallops too.
 So for the next couple of nights I get to eat like I’m on the Forbes list, for only $31.

 About Local Gloucester Lobster

 Gloucester is the number one lobster port in Massachusetts and our next-door neighbor Rockport is fourth in landings.
 Besides the inshore lobstermen (like my dad) who are seasonal, we also have larger offshore boats that fish the deeper water in the colder months.
 In normal times, these boats supply much of the wholesale demand for lobsters, especially exports.
 When the “bugs” start to move into shallower water for the summer, these guys shift their gear closer to inshore.